Cod in Speck Alto Adige with baked lemon potatoes - recipe

 A dish often enjoyed on an Alpine tour or as a snack: South Tyrolean Bauerntoast is more than just bread.

-Prawns wrapped in Speck Alto Adige - recipe
+Fried char wrapped in Speck Alto Adige PGI - recipe